hellflame/webpack-tornado/template/README.md

 # build for production and view the bundle analyzer report
 npm run build --report
 ```

+@project/config.py should be a copy from @project/config.example.py, and this file is not under git track, you can change it whatever you like

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).